oatpp/example-iot-hue-ssdp/README.md

 Example project how-to create an Philips Hue compatible REST-API that is discovered and controllable by Hue compatible Smart-Home devices like Amazon Alexa or Google Echo.

-For this discoverability, an UDP/SSDP stack is implemented.
+For this discoverability, the `oatpp-ssdp` module is used to receive and answer SSDP searches.

 This REST-API was implemented with the help of the Hue API unofficial reference documentation by burgestrand.se